 Traditional forms must be performed according to BLK's standards; execution according to the curriculum is part of the judging criteria.
-Modifications to accommodate a competitor's physical limitations are acceptable; i.e. substituting a chicken kick for a butterfly kick, deleting sweeps if the knees can't handle them, etc. However, adding show-time moves like flips is considered performing the form incorrectly and will be scored accordingly.
+Modifications to accommodate a competitor's physical limitations are acceptable; i.e., substituting a chicken kick for a butterfly kick, deleting sweeps if the knees can't handle them, etc. However, adding show-time moves like flips is considered performing the form incorrectly and will be scored accordingly.
 In weapons events, judges will consider the added elements of weapon control and manipulation.
-In contemporary forms, the elements of focus, balance, power, and energy are still important; however, the forms are not judged based on adherence to curriculum standards, as they are designed to allow for a degree of individuality.
-Further, elements that are designed to show athleticism or control (such as flips or weapon releases) should be considered enhancements when executed with balance and control.

 Judging forms is not an exact science.
 As in all sports, though maybe more here, there is always a degree of 'how the judges see it.'
 Competitors should focus on doing their best, learning from their experience, and exercising good sportsmanship.
 For parents, the most important thing is to cheer for all competitors.